Allegiance STEAM Academy Monthly Enrichment Updates

 Performing Arts

-Our 7th graders are hard at work on Shakespeare Unshackled, a dynamic theatrical performance inspired by the works of William Shakespeare.
-Students are exploring character development, theme, and dramatic structure while strengthening their public speaking and ensemble performance abilities.
+Our 7th graders are performing Shakespeare Unshackled, a dynamic theatrical performance inspired by the works of William Shakespeare.
+Students are showcasing character development, dramatic storytelling, and ensemble performance skills they've been building all trimester.

 Encouraging Musical Growth at Home

-• Attend live performances to inspire your young musician
+• Attend the May performances to show your support!

 Save the Date

-1st Grade: American Symbols Production — April 2026
+1st Grade American Symbols Production — May 2026

 Grades TK-8